Rapid Axis for Sheet Metal Fabrication

 Multiple parts can be made from a single purchased sheet of metal.
 This further cuts down the per-unit price and saves you more money.

-Using waterjet or laser cutters to create a flat part takes a fraction of the time that a mill would take.
+Using waterjet or laser cutters to create a flat sheet metal part takes a fraction of the time that a mill would take.
 We’ve made parts in the past that took seconds to cut after going through the machine setup.

 Remember, when a machine shop saves time on manufacturing and money on raw materials, you will see a lower quote.